 By Ellen & Dana Borowka, MA

-As the economy continues to ebb and flow, we all need to be thinking as clearly as we can in order to stay a step or two or three ahead of the curve.
+As we deal with the various issues like the pandemic, the fluctuating economy and racism, we all need to be thinking as clearly as we can in order to stay a step or two or three ahead of the curve.
 The stress or “fear” of the future can prevent individuals and organizations from seeing opportunities that could be staring right at us.
 Life always seems to be filled with hectic schedules and looming deadlines.
 So, how do we deal with the daily pressures and stresses at work and home?
 Let’s first take a look at what stress is and what causes it.

 Definition and Causes